-Product data
+Product Data

-: Select this choice to view the machine type and model, the system serial number, the system board identifier, and the revision level or issue date of the flash EEPROM (BIOS).
+: Select this choice to view the machine type and model, the system serial number, the system board identifier, and the revision level, issue date, or BIOS Mode of the flash EEPROM (BIOS).

-Devices and I/O ports
+Devices and I/O Ports

 : Software recognizes ports from their port assignments.
 Each port must have a unique port assignment.
 The Configuration/Setup Utility program normally handles this, but you might have special hardware or software that requires you to change these assignments.